Waujito/youtubeUnblock/README.md

 - `--no-gso` Disables support for TCP fat packets which uses GSO.
 This feature is well tested now, so this flag probably won't fix anything.

-- `--no-conntrack` Disables support for conntrack in youtubeUnblock.
+- `--use-conntrack` Enables support for conntrack in youtubeUnblock.
+Disabled by default.
+Enabled in kernel module.

 - `--no-ipv6` Disables support for ipv6.
 May be useful if you don't want for ipv6 socket to be opened.